aaronparker/aaronparker.github.io/_posts/2015-01-26-webinar-replay-folder-redirection-impacts-user-experience-breaks-stuff.md

 _**Q**: We are currently excluding AppData\Local and AppData\LocalLow in Citrix PM policy.
 We logged a call with Citrix about an issue and they questioned why they were excluded.
 I have seen articles that say to exclude them which I followed.
 Are those folders meant to be excluded or not?_

-**A**: I think we answered this on the webinar, but it&#8217;s worth pointing out that, again, this is what happens with Windows Roaming Profiles and I don&#8217;t agree with any reasoning to roam the entire folders.
+**A**: I think we answered this on the webinar, but it's worth pointing out that, again, this is what happens with Windows Roaming Profiles and I don't agree with any reasoning to roam the entire folders.
 If there are specific folders with applications preferences, explicitly list those folders only for roaming.

 _**Q**: Is SMB 3.x possible to use in a file server on Windows Server 2012 R2.
 Would this have a performance impact ? _

 **A**: SMB 3.x will be negotiated by default for those servers and clients that speak SMB 3.x (Windows 8.0 and Windows Server 2012 and above).
-While we haven&#8217;t yet tested the performance impacts of SMB 3.x, but have plans for testing this year.
+While we haven't yet tested the performance impacts of SMB 3.x, but have plans for testing this year.

-_**Q**: What&#8217;s the best practise with redirecting AppData when use Roaming Profiles or Citrix Profiles?_
+_**Q**: What's the best practise with redirecting AppData when use Roaming Profiles or Citrix Profiles?_

-**A**: Best practice will depend on what&#8217;s best for your specific scenario; however I would recommend the following approach:
+**A**: Best practice will depend on what's best for your specific scenario; however I would recommend the following approach:

   * Avoid redirecting AppData and use a profile management solution instead, especially if you can manage the user profile on a per-application basis.
 If you must redirect application data ensure that you:
   * Use the latest version of SMB supported by the client and server